Clinical Trials: An overview

 How is a clinical trial planned?

-A CTIMP of a potential new medicine for psoriasis or psoriatic arthritis may involve a large number of people or groups, including:
+A CTIMP of a potential new medicine for psoriasis or psoriatic arthritis may involve a large number of people or groups, including the following.

 The company which owns and has developed the IMP in the laboratory will organise the clinical trials necessary to develop the IMP for humans